yunpengn/CertAWS/chapters/09_vpc.md

 	- An NAT instance itself must be in a public subnet.
 	- In order to work, there must be a route out of the private subnet to the NAT instance.
 - To create an AZ-independent architecture, create an NAT instance for each AZ and make sure resources in each AZ use the NAT gateway in the same AZ.
+- NAT Instance / Gateway is different from Internet Gateway:
+	- NAT devices are used to direct traffic from private subnet to public subnet, while Internet Gateway is used to direct traffic from public subnet to external Internet outside the VPC;
+	- Each VPC can only have 1 Internet gateway.
+However, there should be 1 NAT device in each AZ of the VPC;
+	- Internet Gateway is not a physical device, thus it does not limit the bandwidth of Internet connectivity.
+However, even an NAT Gateway has a bandwidth limit of 10Gbps.

 ## Network ACL